odf/ceci-core/README.md

 ###What's Next?

 Go blocks and deferreds get us out of "callback hell" and avoid the typical fragmentation of program logic associated with asynchronous programming.
 They are a great solution when all we need is to chain together a number of asynchronous calls with some interspersed computation.
-But the real power of asynchronous computation comes from the ability to do things in parallel, which leads to the problem of maintaining state.
-In the "Are we there yet?" example, we used a global variable `done` to communicate information between two concurrent go blocks, which is clearly not ideal when things get more complex.
-Ceci's subsequent layer [ceci-channels](https://github.com/odf/ceci-channels) provides blocking channels, borrowed from the Go language, and from Clojure's core.async, as a message passing abstraction on top of go blocks and deferreds.
+But the real power of asynchronous computation comes from the ability to do things concurrently, which leads to the problem of maintaining and communicating state.
+A typical approach is for asynchronous pieces of code such as handlers and callbacks to communicate via variables in a shared context, but this can lead to all the well-known problems of shared mutable state.

+As an alternative, [ceci-channels](https://github.com/odf/ceci-channels) provides blocking channels, borrowed from the Go language, and from Clojure's core.async, as a message passing abstraction on top of go blocks and deferreds.

 License
 -------